aramsmith/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Virtual_Network_Manager/walkthrough/challenge-2/solution.md

 ### Task 2: Dynamic Network Group

-As stated before a Dynamic Network group consist of an Azure policy that adds the Vnets based on a condition or attribute such as name, tag or other.
-We want to add all spoke VNet's that are located in North Europe to a Network Group, so we define a policy based on name and based on the location tag.
+As stated before a Dynamic Network group consist of an Azure policy that adds the VNets based on a condition or attribute such as name, tag or other.
+You need to add all spoke VNet's that are located in North Europe to a Network Group, therefor you define a policy based on name and based on the location tag.

 In the Network Manager go to the *Network Groups* section and create a new network group named *SpokeGroupNE*.

-Open the new networkgroup by selecting it and select *Create Azure Policy* under the 'Create policy to dynamically add members' section.
+Open the new networkgroup by selecting and select *Create Azure Policy* under the 'Create policy to dynamically add members' section.
-Now we want to select all spokes that are located in North Europe but *not* the hub-vnet.
+Now select all spokes that are located in North Europe but *not* the hub-vnet.

 - Provide a name to the policy f.i. *SpokeGroupNEpolicy*
 - Select Parameter *Name*,  Operator *Contains* and Condition *Spoke*